Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 ## Little Bobby tables

-You get a frantic call from your friend who runs a campaign website saying that their homepage has been replaced with a hateful message.
-During your forensic analysis of the victim site's Web server logs, you see the following snippet:
+You get a frantic call from your friend who runs a campaign website saying their homepage has been replaced with a hateful message.
+During your analysis of the site's Web server logs, you see the following snippet:

 ```
 200.123.45.67 - - [02/Jul/2018:22:07:14 -0500] "GET / HTTP/1.1" 200 487